PowerDNS/pdns/docs/backends/geoip.rst

 .. versionchanged:: 4.2.0
   The syntax of the argument has been changed.

+.. versionchanged:: 4.2.0
+  Support for MMDB has been added.

 Comma, tab or space separated list of files to open.
 You can use `geoip-cvs-to-dat <https://github.com/dankamongmen/sprezzos-world/blob/master/packaging/geoip/debian/src/geoip-csv-to-dat.cpp>`__. to generate your own.